 Flow control, see Eq.
-(3), robustly led to the desired spectral radius $R_t$ when correlations were weak.
-It is of particular interest that an internal network parameter, the spectral radius, can be regulated in the continuing present of external inputs $\mathbf{I}(t)$ .
+(3), robustly led to the desired spectral radius R_t when correlations were weak.
+It is of particular interest that an internal network parameter, the spectral radius, can be regulated in the continuing present of external inputs $\mathbf{I}(t)$.
 For correlated input streams, as listed in Sect.
 Input protocols, substantial inter-neuron correlation may be induced.
-In this case a stationary state was still attained, but with a spectral radius deviating to a certain extent from the parameter $R_t$ entering (3).
+In this case a stationary state was still attained, but with a spectral radius deviating to a certain extent from the parameter R_t entering (3).

-In Fig. 1, we present a simulation for a network with N = 500 sites, a connection probability $p_r = 0.1$ and an adaption rate $\epsilon_a = 10^{-3}$ .
-The standard deviation of the 154
+In Fig. 1, we present a simulation for a network with N=500 sites, a connection probability $p{\rm r}=0.1$ and an adaption rate $\epsilon{\rm a}=10^{-3}$.
+The standard deviation of the external driving is $\sigma{\rm ext}=0.5$.
+Numerically, we found that the time needed to converge to the stationary states depends substantially on $R{\rm t}$, slowing down when the spectral

 Fig 1.
 Online spectral radius regulation using flow control.
-The spectral radius $R_a$ and the respective local estimates $R{a,i}$ as defined by (11).
+The spectral radius R_a and the respective local estimates $R{a,i}$ as defined by (11).
 For the input protocols see Sect.
 Input protocols, for the local and global adaption rules (3) and (4).
-A: Dynamics of $R{a,i}^2$ and $R_a^2$ , in the presence of heterogeneous independent Gaussian inputs.
+A: Dynamics of $R{a,i}^2$ and R_a^2 , in the presence of heterogeneous independent Gaussian inputs.
 Local adaptation.
 B: Heterogeneous identical binary input, local adaptation.
 C: Heterogeneous identical binary input, global adaptation.
-D: Distribution of eigenvalues of the corresponding affective synaptic matrices $\widehat{W}a$ .
+D: Distribution of eigenvalues of the corresponding affective synaptic matrices \widehat{W}a .
 Circles denote the respective spectral radii.
-Local adaptation converges to a spectral radius that is too large (the target is unity), when the driving input is strongly correlated.
+Local adaption converges to a spectral radius that is too large (the target is unity), when the driving input is strongly correlated.

 For all input protocols and adaption rules, the spectral radius was found to converge to a finite value.
-The desired value, in this case $R_t = 1$ , was however not attained when a strongly correlated input interferes with local adaption, see Eq.
+The desired value, in this case $R{\rm t}=1$, was however not attained when a strongly correlated input interferes with local adaption, see Eq.
 (3).
-The local estimates $R{a,i}$ for the spectral radius show a substantial heterogeneity, which was reduced when adaption is global, using (16).
+The local estimates $R{\rm a,i}$ for the spectral radius show a substantial heterogeneity, which was reduced when adaption is global, using (16).